How to Create AI-Generated Videos using ChatGPT and Make.com

 6. Auto-generate the videos

 In this step, we'll set up an action for Creatomate to generate our videos.
-To do this, we'll use an HTTP module to send an API request.
-Within this request, we'll populate the dynamic elements of our template with the facts generated by ChatGPT and the image from DALL·E. It's just a matter of copying and pasting.
+To do this, we'll populate the dynamic elements of our template with the facts generated by ChatGPT and the image from DALL·E.

-Click + to add the HTTP app with the Make a request action.
+Add the Creatomate app with the Render a Template action.

 • Set Video-1 to OpenAI - Generate an Image -> Data -> URL